ActumProcessing/actumprocessing.github.io/source/index.html.md

 search: true
 ---

-# Actum Integration Guide
+# Introduction

-Actum's API allows developers to manage a variety of tasks, such as creating and updating transacions, managing customer and payment data, and querying settlement information.
-It was initially built for merchants requiring a high level of customization.
-Its customizable architecture now enables simple integration with software partners, as well.
+Actum's API allows developers to manage a variety of tasks, such as creating and updating transactions, managing customer and payment data, and querying settlement information.
+While it was initially built for merchants requiring a high level of customization, its adaptable architecture also helps facilitate integration with software partners.
 Actum uses HTTPS for all transactions to ensure the safety of consumer information.

-This guide provides an overview for our merchants and partners of how to start using Actum.
+This guide provides an overview for our merchants and partners that are seeking to start using Actum.
 If you have any questions throughout the process, please don't hesitate to contact us at [support@actumprocessing.com](support@actumprocessing.com).

 # Getting Started

 To get started using Actum's API, you'll want to follow these steps:

-### Step 1: Register for a Test Account
+### Register for a Test Account

 First, you will want to navigate to Actum's [Register for a Test Account](https://www.actumprocessing.com/register-test-account/) page.
 You will need to enter your First Name, Last Name, Email, Company Name, and Phone Number to sign up.
 Actum's support team will use this information for verification purposes in order to create your account.

 Once your account is created (typically within less than 24 hours on business days), you will receive a welcome email with your new test account credentials.

-### Step 2: Log into your Test Account
+### Log into your Test Account

 To begin testing, you will be able to log into a test portal using the username and password provided by Actum's support team.
 Actum's portal is available at the following link: [https://join.actumprocessing.com](https://join.actumprocessing.com)

 It is recommended that you change your password immediately upon login.
 There is no need to create a separate API key to complete setup, as your username and password will allow you to authenticate to Actum's test enviroment, securely.

-### Step 3: Create a Call
+### Create a Call

 To create a new API call, you'll first want to join the server at [https://join.actumprocessing.com/cgi-bin/dbs/man_trans.cg](https://join.actumprocessing.com/cgi-bin/dbs/man_trans.cgi).
 The following parameters are required: